Financial Hardship fee waiver requests are no longer available for the 2022-23 application period.

 - Complete and submit the fee waiver request form.
 Further instructions on proof of participation required are provided in the that form.

 Please refer to your online application for the required deadline submission or program's noted priority deadline posted on their website.
 Make sure to submit the Application Fee Waiver Request form a minimum of 5-7 business days prior to the appropriate deadline.
 Our office will not be able to process a fee waiver without the submission of the request form and saved application.

 - Alliances for Graduate Education and the Professoriate (AGEP)

 - American Political Science Association Ralph Bunche Summer Institute Program (APSA RBSI Scholars)

-- California State University (CSU) and University of California (UC) Bridge Program in Physics and Astronomy (Cal-Bridge)
+- California State University (CSU) and University of California (UC) Bridge Program in Physics, Astronomy, Computer Science, and Computer Engineering (Cal-Bridge)